 number of units were tested.

-Paste herd testing data in the space below.
+Paste cluster testing data in the space below.
 Data columns can be

-in any order but must include columns for herd size (labeled "HerdSize")
+in any order but must include columns for cluster size (labeled "ClusterSize")

-and herd id (labeled "HerdID").
+and cluster id (labeled "ClusterID").
 A header row specifying column

 names must also be included.